espocrm/documentation/docs/user-guide/invoices.md

 ## Converting from Opportunity, Quote or Sales Order

 Method 1.
-Create a new invoice, on the form specify the needed opportunity/quote/sales order.
+Create a new Invoice, on the form, specify the needed opportunity/quote/sales order.
 Data will be copied from the opportunity/quote/sales order to the created invoice.

 Method 2.
-Create a new invoice from Invoices relationship panel on the detail view of the opportunity/quote/sales order.
+Create a new Invoice from Invoices relationship panel on the detail view of the opportunity/quote/sales order.

 ## Total Values Layout